athulya-pm/Solidity_beginner/README.md

 mint: A function that mints new tokens.
 It takes an address (_recipient) and a value (_value) as parameters.
 It increases the total supply by the specified value and adds that value to the balance of the specified address.

 burn: A function that burns existing tokens.
-It takes an address (_account) and a value (_value) as parameters.
+It takes an address (_recipient) and a value (_value) as parameters.
 If the balance of the specified address is greater than or equal to the value, it deducts the value from the total supply and reduces the balance of the specified address.

 Please note that this contract is a basic implementation and may require additional functionality and security measures for use in production environments.